By Holly Marihugh

 In a recent interview, the brothers described a cast of characters involved in capers around the golf course that rival the movie, “Caddy Shack.”
 From a sneaky muskrat to a die-hard Neil Diamond fan.
 From the blaring horn of a Buick to the fake news of the “National Enquirer.”
 From the dreaded petunia duty to a snaking, sparking downed power line.
 All of that was part of the Pfaff brothers’ summers from 1968 to 1973.

-“The head superintendent was a man named Billy Saielli from Highwood,” Chris says.
-“He liked being called, Chief, and the Chief drove around all day in his green Buick that had a white vinyl roof.”
+“The head superintendent was a man…who liked being called, Chief, and the Chief drove around all day in his green Buick that had a white vinyl roof,” Chris said.

 “He was a hardcore Chicago Cubs fan,” Jamie says.
 “If the Cubs won or his hero, Ron Santo, hit a home run, the Chief would start honking his horn and just sit on it.
 Most other times, he would drive around and wave while we pretended to be working,” Jamie says.

-The superintendent’s son, Billy Jr., a Vietnam veteran, doled out most of the daily work orders.
+The superintendent’s son, Billy Jr., doled out most of the daily work orders.
 As the man in charge, Billy Jr., had a personal radar system for monitoring everyone and everything on the course.

 “There was a muskrat that lived in the pond by the 16th hole,” Chris says.
 “Billy Jr. hated that muskrat and was always trying to scheme a way to get it.
 One evening, right about dusk, Billy goes over to the pond, takes a shotgun, and tapes it above the headlight on a Cushman vehicle.”